janekzimoch/user_intent_resolution/README.md

 Can you integrate my answer into my original request which would make the claryfing question unnecesary?
 Output just the modified original request.
 New original request:
 ```

-## 3. Claryfing question

-descriptiuon to be added

 ## Example